Aure-en/room/README.md

 ## Description

-Room is a furniture e-commerce website, made with React and Firebase, as an expansion of the [Room Homepage Front End Mentors' project] (https://www.frontendmentor.io/challenges/room-homepage-BtdBY_ENq/intro).
+Room is a furniture e-commerce website, made with React and Firebase, as an expansion of the [Room Homepage Front End Mentors' project](https://www.frontendmentor.io/challenges/room-homepage-BtdBY_ENq/intro).
 It allows the user to shop or save items as a guest or as a regular member.

 ## Features implemented